Timing and Structure

 - To study the threshold condition under which sediments are moved.
 This condition separates the state of the clear-water flow over an immobile bed from the state where sediment transport and bed deformation take place.

 - To investigate the relationship between the bed forms and the flow conditions.
 This is important because the bed forms have a significant impact on the bed roughness and thus the channel conveyance.

 - To appreciate the local scour phenomena around underwater structures.

-- Lab sessions will take place in Room ISG-86, Inglis Building Ground Floor, Centre for Smart Infrastructure & Construction (CSIC) corridor.
+- Lab sessions will take place in the Structures Lab, Inglis Building Ground Floor, which is adjacent to the Robotics Lab.

 - This activity doesn't involve preliminary work, but it will be beneficial to read the handouts beforehand.